ossrs/srs-docs/src/pages/faq.md

 <a name='edge-hls-dvr-rtc'></a>

 ### [Edge HLS/DVR/RTC](#edge-hls-dvr-rtc)
-* `Edge HLS/DVR/RTC`: About Edge support for HLS/DVR/RTC, etc.
+* `Edge HLS/DVR/RTC`: Does Edge Cluster support for HLS/DVR/RTC, etc.
   > 1. Edge is a live streaming cluster that only supports live streaming protocols such as RTMP and FLV.
 Only the origin server can support HLS/DVR/RTC.
 Refer to [#1066](https://github.com/ossrs/srs/issues/1066)
   > 1. Currently, there is no restriction on using HLS/DVR/RTC capabilities in Edge, but they will be disabled in the future.
 So please do not use them this way, and they won't work.
   > 1. For the HLS cluster, please refer to the documentation [HLS Edge Cluster](/docs/v5/doc/nginx-for-hls)